huichen/wukong/docs/en/codelab.md

 }
 ```

-However, if you are interested how the data is crawled, see this script [testdata/crawl_weibo_data.go](/testdata/crawl_weibo_data.go).
+However, if you are interested in the crawling details, see this script [testdata/crawl_weibo_data.go](/testdata/crawl_weibo_data.go).

 ## Indexing